nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 44 - The Shard.md

 ### Scene 4: The Purpose

 - **Key Event:** She vows to make Vane's energy useful by taking down the enemy fleet.
-  - _Key Dialog:_ **Angelica Vance:** "Vane, you wanted to change the future?
+  - _Key Dialog:_ **Angelica Ward:** "Vane, you wanted to change the future?
 You're going to get your chance."

 ---